- Editorial Offices

 One of the rotations Bierer hopes to do in her fourth year is IPHARM, the program for which Representative Mehlhoff will be forever grateful.

 After a day and a half in the hospital, Mehlhoff was able to talk his doctor into releasing him so he could get back to the legislative session.
 There was important work to be done—a funding bill was going up for a vote, and Mehlhoff was the only minority representative on the Education Subcommittee.
 Mehlhoff spent thirty-four years teaching math in Big Sandy—his former students include U.S. Senator Jon Tester and Pearl Jam rocker Jeff Ament—and he already was a firm believer in the value of education.

 “I just had to convince some people from the other side of the aisle,” he says.

 And as he gingerly stood to speak in favor of pro-education amendments to the bill, he had a prime example to point to—himself.
 Mehlhoff told his fellow legislators the story of his recent experience and the students who helped identify a condition that could have killed him.

 He said that’s the kind of higher education system we ought to support.

 “They make people’s lives better,” he says.
 “I’m a living example of it.”

 Jacob Baynham graduated from UM with a journalism degree in 2007.
 He writes for Men’s Journal, Outside, and other magazines.
-He lives in Polson with his wife, Hilly McGahan ’07.
+He lives in Polson with his wife, Hilly McGahan ’07, and their newborn son.

 Todd Goodrich is the University of Montana's photographer.
 He graduated from UM's School of Journalism in 1988, and has captured images on campus for more than twenty years.